-Clicking the Display Settings or Parameter Mapping icons also initiates a refresh.
+Clicking the Display Settings or Parameter Mapping buttons also initiates a refresh.

-If you do not check the Auto Grow on Refresh box, the Tree Grid view maintains the default behavior of contracting the Tree Grid view on refresh.
+If you do not select the Auto Grow on Refresh check box, the Tree Grid view maintains the default behavior of contracting the Tree Grid view on refresh.